-Commentary on the image: As if sincerity and trust tie (the masculine and feminine) together, (signifying) not to be wealthy alone.
+Commentary on the image: As if sincerity and trust tie masculine and feminine together: it signifies not to be wealthy alone.

 The 6th line

-Text: It rained and stopped, (but) the advocated virtue (i.e. the feminine feeding the masculine) is (still) carrying (line 6); a female to persist is stern and cruel; the moon is almost full; it is ominous for a gentleman to undertake a venture.
+It rained and stopped, but the advocated virtue (i.e. the feminine feeding the masculine) is still carrying line 6; a female to persist is stern and cruel.
+The moon is almost full; a gentleman undertaking a venture is ominous.

 It gets to the end of hexagram Xiao Chu; supposedly the feminine feeding the masculine is about to end.
 The masculine should not be fed any longer; otherwise the feeding will become extreme and will be the feminine starting to overpower the masculine instead of serving it.